This section tells you how to get a Virgin Money Cashback account and how to manage it.

-Virgin Money Cashback is found in the Virgin Money Mobile Banking app.
-Sometimes, we’ll need to carry out planned work on the app or Virgin Money Cashback.
+Virgin Money Cashback is found in the Virgin Money Credit Card app and Virgin Money Mobile Banking app.
+Sometimes, we’ll need to carry out planned work on the apps or Virgin Money Cashback.
 And sometimes, there’ll be a problem and we’ll have to switch them off without warning.
-There are more details on this is your digital banking terms.
+There are more details on this in your digital banking terms.

 If you’re blocked from accessing your app or you uninstall it, you won’t be able to view your offers or withdraw the cashback you’ve earned.

-We might also suspend your Virgin Money Cashback account if you break any of these terms, the digital banking terms, or your current account terms – like acting fraudulently.
+We might also suspend your Virgin Money Cashback account if you break any of these terms, the digital banking terms, your current account terms, or credit card credit agreement – like missing a payment or acting fraudulently.
 If this happens, you won’t be able to earn cashback or withdraw it.

 Saying goodbye to Virgin Money Cashback

-These terms apply until your Virgin Money Cashback account is closed.
+These terms apply until your Virgin Money Cashback account or accounts are closed.

-Your Virgin Money Cashback account can be closed while your current account stays open:
+Your Virgin Money Cashback account can be closed while your credit card and/or current account stays open: